Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Introduction

 \section{Introduction}

-Discrimination is often considered inefficient or a response to information asymmetry.\footnote{See \citet{becker19571971} and \citet{lang2020race} for discussions on taste-based and statistical discrimination theories.} Market competition and better information are expected to eliminate discrimination over time.
-Nonetheless, substantial empirical evidence shows that discriminatory practices persist across markets, perpetuating significant racial disparities.\footnote{For example, \citet[][]{couch2010last, biddle2013wage, kuhn2020income, derenoncourt2021minimum, lippens2023state}.
-Resume studies consistently reveal racial discrimination even when controlling for candidate qualifications \citep[e.g.,][]{bertrand2004emily, bertrand2017field, kline2022systemic}.
-Gaps in labor income and wealth between black and white households have persisted long after the Civil Rights Movement \citep[e.g.,][]{cajner2017racial, derenoncourt2023changes}. \citet{small2020sociological} argues that discrimination reinforces itself across domains and constitutes a form of market failure.} Only recently has macroeconomic research begun exploring racial disparities.\footnote{See, for example, \citet{nakajima2021monetary}, \citet{aliprantis2023dynamics}, \citet{boerma2021reparations}, \citet{ganong2020wealth}, \citet{lee2021minority}.} Yet, the role of discriminatory practices in shaping these disparities remains under-explored.
+Market competition and increased access to information are expected to eliminate discrimination over time.
+Nonetheless, substantial empirical evidence shows that discriminatory practices persist across markets, perpetuating significant racial disparities.\footnote{For example, \citet[][]{couch2010last, biddle2013wage, kuhn2020income, derenoncourt2021minimum, lippens2023state, lang2020race}.
+Resume studies consistently reveal racial discrimination even when controlling for candidate qualifications \citep[e.g.,][]{bertrand2004emily, bertrand2017field, quillian2017meta, kline2022systemic}.
+Gaps in labor income and wealth between black and white households have persisted long after the Civil Rights Movement \citep[e.g.,][]{cajner2017racial, derenoncourt2023changes}. \citet{small2020sociological} argues that discrimination reinforces itself across domains and constitutes a form of market failure.} Only recently has macroeconomic research begun exploring racial disparities.\footnote{See, for example, \citet{nakajima2021monetary}, \citet{aliprantis2023dynamics}, \citet{boerma2021reparations}, \citet{ganong2020wealth}, \citet{lee2021minority}.} Yet, the role of discriminatory practices in shaping these disparities remains underexplored.
 Developing a general equilibrium framework to explain the persistence of discrimination and its consequences is crucial for understanding the macroeconomic impacts of racial disparities and informing effective policymaking.